10 Best Woods for Smoking Chicken

 3. Western Premium BBQ Wood for Smoking Chicken

-Some home chefs swear by oak wood, and in Europe, oak-flavored chicken is a favorite.
-But oak wood is a medium wood with a moderately strong flavor, so approach with caution.
-If you’ve tried it in the past and you like it, then Western Premium is a good source.
-The wood is packaged in chunks, so it burns slower and can double as a primary heat source.
+Some home chefs swear by oak wood.
+And in Europe, oak-flavored chicken is a favorite.
+But oak wood is medium timber with a moderately strong flavor, so approach it cautiously.
+If you’ve tried it in the past and you liked it, Western Premium is a good source.
+The wood comes in chunks, so it burns slower and can double as a primary heat source.

-This pack isn’t European Oak though.
+This pack isn’t European Oak, though.
 It’s Post Oak, a tree that’s native to North America.
-It’s sometimes called Iron Oak, and Western Premium only harvests smoking wood from trees that are 100% organic and pesticide-free.
+It’s sometimes called Iron Oak, and Western Premium only harvests smoking wood from 100% organic and pesticide-free trees.
 The chunks come in a 5.74-pound package that’s a foot high and half a foot wide, so ensure you have enough storage space for your bag of wood.

-These chunks are heat-treated to remove excess moisture, so you won’t have any waste-wood from evaporating fluids.
+These chunks are heat-treated to remove excess moisture.
+So, you won’t have any waste wood from evaporating fluids.
 All the smoke will be intensely flavored and compact.
-Heat treatment also prevents your smoking wood from attracting pests and developing mold or mildew in storage.
+Heat treatment also prevents smoking wood from attracting pests and developing mold or mildew in storage.
 The pack has clear cooking instructions for various chicken smoking methods.

 Pros: